0rvar/jcmp-waypathbuilder/README.md

 Use to:
 * Create racing tracks
 * Create spawn locations for your game mode
+* Create teleport positions
-* Record positions with ease
+* Find positions for other purposes

 ## Usage
 **target** is the closest waypoint.
 It will be highlighted in green.